dmcalli2/malnutrition/Scripts/01_maln.md

 ## Calculate the proportion in group 2 for the collapsed studies

-Since, in the sample so far, all of those with missing event data have missing totals for each category, we can only examine the proportion in group 2 where there is complete data.
+Since all of those with missing event data have missing totals for each category, we can only examine the proportion in group 2 where there is complete data.
 Calculate the proportion in the second category (moderate malnutrition) within each collapsed category.
 Having done so collapse the Ns.
 Where the proportion is unknown, assume it is the same as the mean proportion.

 First need to classify which are collapsed.